-Choose your desired jeans: those stellar thrift store finds or your favorite jeans in need of a little extra lovin’.
+Choose your desired jeans, ie those stellar thrift store finds or your favorite jeans in need of a little extra lovin’.
 Place your denim jeans in a safe area (ie, a shower or bath) and drizzle bleach over them.

 Allow bleach to settle on denim until you see that the colour has changed.
 Rinse the bleach off the jeans.
-(Using a shower head is the easiest way to do this.)
+A shower head is the easiest option to do this.

 While the jeans are drying, move onto preparing the transfer prints.
-Choose your desired image.
-In this case we chose our signature mouth off logo and ‘Nasty Gal’ branding.
-(OFC.)
+Choose your desired image–in this case we chose our signature mouth off logo and ‘Nasty Gal’ branding.
 Select your desired size of the logo.
 Print out the image onto fabric transfer paper, ensuring the printed grid side is facing away from the ink.

-For the ‘Nast Gal’ text, iron them for around ten seconds to slightly print the jeans.
+For the ‘Nasty Gal’ text, iron them for around ten seconds to slightly print the jeans.
 Using tweezers rip parts of the text to give a worn, edgy finish.

 Now for the fun part, get creative and add random fabric spray paint marks all over the front and back of jeans.

-Once dry, try ‘em on, style ‘em up and head out.
-Trust us, upcycled denim jeans this good are gonna need a whole lotta airtime.
+Once dry, try them on, style them up and head out.
+Trust us, upcycled denim jeans this good are gonna need a whole lot of airtime.
 Disclaimer: May cause an excessive amount of compliments with every wear.
 Damn.